sofiemartins/HiRep/Doc/user_guide/input_file.md

 csw = 1.1329500
 ```

-`tlen` corresponds to the length of the trajectory and `csw` is the Sheikholeslami-Wohlert coefficient that is only available if the code has been compiled with clover improvement, i.e. either with `WITH_CLOVER` or `WITH_EXPCLOVER`.
+`tlen` corresponds to the length of the trajectory, and `csw` is the Sheikholeslami-Wohlert coefficient, which is only available if the code has been compiled with clover improvement, i.e., either with `WITH_CLOVER` or `WITH_EXPCLOVER`.

 ```
 N_REP = 1
 ```

 Number of replicas to be generated.
-With MPI these are parallelized trivially.
+With MPI, these are parallelized trivially.

 ```
 run name = run1